thatmarkenglishguy/shared_scripts/Readme.md

 #Checkout your flogging repos into this directory...
 make_repo_file
 ```
-Edit repos to contain the directories you commonly work on in repo_directories, or leave as is for _all_ repos.
+Edit repos to contain the directories you commonly work on in `repos`, or leave as is for _all_ repos.
 Note it won't update as repos are added.
 #### Workflow
 Change to branch mybranch in all repos.